-When a calculated f_w is used, the attained EEDI using calculated f_w is to be presented as "attained EEDI ${weather}$ " in order to clearly distinguish it from the attained EEDI under regulations 20 and 21 in MARPOL Annex VI.
+When a calculated f_w factor is used, the attained EEDI using calculated f_w shall be presented as "attained EEDI{weather}" in order to clearly distinguish it from the attained EEDI under regulations 20 in MARPOL Annex VI.

-Guidelines for the calculation of the coefficient f_w for the decrease of ship speed in respective sea conditions will be developed.
+Guidelines for the calculation of the coefficient f_w for the decrease of ship speed in respective sea conditions are provided in MEPC.1/Circ.796.